 The green belt is the 5th jujutsu rank that comes after the orange belt.
 It refers to the 4th kyu rank (4級 / 四級) in the Japanese jujutsu ranking system.

 At the green belt rank, a Japanese ju-jitsu practitioner moves to application.
-Using his past learning, He begins creating an effective game that contains effective blocks, throws, and finishes techniques.
+Using his past learning, He begins creating an effective game with effective blocks, throws and finishes techniques.

 The blue belt is the 6th jujutsu rank that comes after the green belt.
 It refers to the 3rd kyu rank (3級 / 三級) in the Japanese jujutsu ranking system.

-At the blue belt level, a Japanese jiu-jitsu student has a great understanding of the numerous techniques learned in the past.
-As a result, he can execute the techniques (blocks, throws, etc.) properly.
+At the blue belt level, a Japanese jiu-jitsu student understands the numerous techniques learned in the past.
+As a result, he can execute the techniques (blocks, throws, etc.) correctly.